tixxit/tomswitzer.net/_posts/2010-03-22-easy-multilingual-theming-with-xdv.markdown

 layout: post
 title: Easy Multilingual Theming with XDV
 keywords: i18n, programming, plone, theming, xdv
+description: "Using language-specific stylesheets in Plone with XDV."
 ---
 I use [Plone][plone] at work (and love it).
 Lately I’ve started getting into [using XDV to theme my sites][XDV] (3 so far).
 It’s fantastic.
 Our latest site